Samuel-Risner/notes-on-code-server/README.md

 ## Environment variables

 I set `DEFAULT_WORKSPACE` to `/workspace`, otherwise the default workspace would be under the config folder.
-By doing that I can easily swap out containers with different images.

 Other variables that you should set: